TonyH0401/power-platform-js-saga-testing-caladan-housing-js-script/README.md

 _Ordered from newest to oldest_

+### 2025/04/17

+Originally, I used a simple funtions but it was creating problems, so I moved to using namespace which fixes a lot of said problems.
+Here is the namespace code snippet example: https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script#step-2-write-your-javascript-code.

 ### 2025/04/16

 Here is some additional function offered by `Xrm`, the modern and still supported by Microsoft: